spacetelescope/bibcat/bibcat/llm/README.md

 - **llm_papertype**: The papertype from the LLM output
 - **n_runs**: The total number of trial runs
 - **weighted_confs**: Frequency-weighted confidence values.
 The "mean_llm_confidence" scaled by the fraction of runs in which the mission+papertype appeared.
 Combined measure of frequency and confidence.
+- **normalized_total_confs**: Frequency-weighted confidences normalized by the sum total of all weighted confs.
+- **normalized_percat_confs**: Frequency-weighted confidences normalized by the sum of weighted confs per papertype category.
 - **consistency**: The percentage of how often the LLM mission + papertype matched the human classification
 - **in_human_class**: Flag whether or not the mission + papertype was included in the set of human classifications
 - **mission_in_text**: Flag whether or not the mission keyword is in the source paper text